blackpintz/React-Calculator/README.md

 ## Description

-The project builds writes units tests for the [Math-magician website](https://shielded-woodland-93921.herokuapp.com/), using jest snapshot and react testing library.
+The project writes units tests for the [Math-magician website](https://shielded-woodland-93921.herokuapp.com/), using jest snapshot and react testing library.

 ## Built with